Table of Contents

 How to Open the Settings App on Your Chromebook

-This guide is to help you get familiar with the Settings app of Chrome OS.
+Let us begin this guide by explaining how to get to the Settings app in Chrome OS.
 There are three ways to access Chromebook settings.
 It is available as an app in the Chrome OS launcher.
 Search for “settings”

 You can pin the Settings app to the launcher for quick access.

 The second method is to type in chrome://settings into the address bar of the Chrome browser.
 The UI looks and works the same way regardless of how you open it.